University of Osaka: Organization

 The University of Osaka consists of 11 undergraduate schools and 15 graduate schools.
 The undergraduate schools include Letters, Human Sciences, Foreign Studies, Law, Economics, Science, (Faculty of) Medicine, Dentistry, Pharmaceutical Sciences, Engineering, and Engineering Science.
 At postgraduate level, the schools cover a range of disciplines: Humanities, Human Sciences, Law and Politics, Economics, Science, Medicine, Dentistry, Pharmaceutical Sciences, Engineering, Engineering Science, International Public Policy, Information Science and Technology, Frontier Biosciences, Law (Law School), and the United School of Child Development, which is a collaboration with Kanazawa University, Hamamatsu University School of Medicine, Chiba University, and the University of Fukui.

 UOsaka also has 21 research institutes, 4 libraries, and 2 university hospitals.

 Some staff at UOsaka are represented by the General Union, a member of the National Union of General Workers, which is itself a member of the National Trade Union Council.

 UOsaka maintains four overseas Centers for Education and Research, in San Francisco, Groningen, Bangkok, and Shanghai.

 English-medium programs

 The University of Osaka's School of Human Sciences on the Suita Campus hosts an English-medium four-year undergraduate degree program.
 The program started in 2011 as a result of the national government's G30 (Global 30) Project.
-Although the government ended the G30 Project in 2014 and replaced it with the Top Global University Project, the OU Human Sciences International Undergraduate Program continues.
+Although the government ended the G30 Project in 2014 and replaced it with the Top Global University Project, the Human Sciences International Undergraduate Program continues.
 Areas of study include sociology, anthropology, philosophy, education, behavioral sciences, psychology, human development, and area studies.
 Focus is on the development of an interdisciplinary, international, and problem-solving orientation to research and education.
 The degree programme is based on international benchmarking standards, has competitive entry requirements and attracts students from all over the world.
-The current director of this programme is Beverley Yamamoto, who leads a UNESCO Chair in Global Health and Education.

 UOsaka's Graduate School of Humanities hosts another English-medium program in Global Japanese Studies for graduate students, one of the Graduate Programs for Advanced Interdisciplinary Studies.